gap-system/tree-sitter-gap/README.md

 ### Issues finding grammar in external tools

-Try specifying the grammar name as `GAP` all caps, instead of lowercase `gap`.
+Try specifying the grammar name as lowercase `gap`, instead of uppercase `GAP`.

+### Highlighting tests fail

+Make sure you are using `tree-sitter` 0.22.2 or above.
+A breaking change in highlight group priority was introduces with version 0.22.2, which means that older versions of the `tree-sitter` tool will incorrectly highlight the existing test files.

 ## Acknowledgements